awakenbad/SanAndreasAP/README.md

 - Some text may not scale correctly without Widescreen Fix installed.
 - Autosave titles longer than ~22 characters are truncated.
-- During Flat Tires Trap, Bike's tires don't get popped.
-- Spraying Tags 1-4 before Tagging Up Turf will permanently leave their blips on the map
-- Receiving/Sending more than 5 checks at the same time will only show the first 5 on screen.

 ## Troubleshooting